Fried-Synapse/StoreGate/README.md

 # StoreGate

-Set of GitHub actions that can be used to release libraries with 1 click.
+Set of GitHub actions that can be used to release libraries with **one click**.

 ## Steps